Mariusrik/PG4300-grp10/README.md

 I have been working with the project in general, creation of the Docker container deployment to heroic and maintaining the docker and git repos.
 I have also contributed to creating tables and page functionality.
 I have done the AJAX calls for comments and ratings, made the rating system, join table and functionality for books multi categories, login/session functionality and user permissions.
 Some styling on main page, and created login/sell book modals.

+**Marius Rikheim - github: rikmar15**

+I have mainly worked with style, navigation and pagination.
+I have also made rails warnings with individual tags for style.
+Created search functionality and sorting by tag.
+In addition to adding bootstrap, making it work with rails, and generally fixing bootstrap issues.

 ## Authors
 * **Andreas Ødegaard**